Navigation

 • Cairngorms Connect is well established as a pioneering example of what can be achieved by working in partnership at a landscape scale.

-• Local communities and visitors are engaged with the project and the benefits it will bring.
-Information about the project is widely available, on-site, on-line and locally.
+• Local communities and visitors are informed about, and involved with, the project and the benefits it will bring.
+Information about the project is widely available, on-site, online and locally.

 2065

-• The effects of woodland regeneration, floodplain and peatland restoration is evident.
+• The effects of woodland regeneration, floodplain and peatland restoration are evident.
 With the exception of on-going herbivore control, all of the principal interventions are complete.

 • Natural characteristics are mainly being achieved by natural processes.

-• The emphasis of the project is now on monitoring, research and promotion, publicity and demonstration.
+• The emphasis of the project is now on monitoring, research and knowledge exchange, publicity and demonstration, and supporting meaningful social and culture connections with this landscape.

 2216

-• Cairngorms Connect’s woodland habitats are the best examples in NW Europe of an oceanic boreal forest.
+• Woodland habitats in the Cairngorms Connect area are the best examples in NW Europe of an oceanic boreal forest.

 • The forest has extended well towards its natural altitudinal limit, including montane woodland – achieved principally by natural regeneration in the presence of grazing animals.